 Uganda continues dealing with economic and social hardships caused by the coronavirus.
-Below is an up-to-date overview of what’s happening in Uganda, and how the situation is pushing many families even closer than before to the economic brink.
-This site will be updated regularly as the situation evolves, so please check back again.
+We will regularly provide an update on the situation in Uganda, and how the circumstances there are pushing many families even closer than before to the economic brink.

 The Ugandan government has imposed several restrictions to help slow the spread of the coronavirus, including marketplace closures and travel bans.
 These are wise moves, considering the country’s still-developing health care system and a population that is vulnerable to health challenges due to chronic malnourishment.

 While these restrictions may be partially eased in the coming weeks or months, the unpredictable nature of the coronavirus makes it difficult to know when life will begin returning to normal.
 Through it all, though, The Greater Contribution remains active and committed to helping ensure better, more fulfilling lives for Uganda’s families.